Two Guys from Milwaukee

 Two Guys from Milwaukee (UK title: Royal Flush) is a 1946 American comedy film directed by David Butler, and starring Dennis Morgan, Jack Carson and Joan Leslie.
 It was distributed by Warner Bros.
+Pictures.
 The film is about a Balkan prince who wants to see for himself what America is really like.
 So he slips away from his entourage in New York City and pretends to be an average guy.
 The film closely mimics the style of Paramount's popular Road pictures, with Morgan in the Bing Crosby romantic straight role and Carson as the comedic Bob Hope sidekick.

-Morgan, Carson, director David Butler, and writer I. A. L. Diamond reteamed for the 1948 followup, Two Guys from Texas.
+Morgan, Carson, director David Butler, and writer I. A. L. Diamond reteamed for the 1948 follow up, Two Guys from Texas.

 Plot

 Balkan Prince Henry arrives in New York City, determined to see how the "ordinary" man lives and works.
 Since his travel companions are unaware of his bold plan, he has to sneak away.
 He takes a taxi and gets to know the driver, Buzz Williams.

 Henry makes up a background story for himself, claiming to be from Milwaukee, but it turns out the taxi driver was born and grew up there, which makes it harder for Henry to maintain his lie.
 Buzz invites Henry into his Brooklyn home, and teaches the prince all there is to know about real life.
 Henry is introduced to Buzz's sister, Nan Evans, and her young daughter, Peggy.

 Unfortunately for Henry, there is a picture of him in the newspapers the next day, and it says he has been kidnapped.
 Henry assures Buzz that he will return in good time to stop his country from being converted to a republic.
 Buzz then helps Henry disguise himself by taking him to the barber shop where his girlfriend Connie Read works, and he shaves off his mustache.

 That evening, Buzz and Henry plan to go on a double date with Connie and her friend Polly.
 Before that, Buzz asks Connie to show Henry around the area.
 During the day, Connie and Henry fall for each other, and Henry ultimately suggests they go somewhere and dine alone.

 Henry arranges money to pay for dinner and Buzz's costs from his aide, Count Oswald.
 Then he and Connie have dinner, and afterwards meet up with Buzz, Polly and Oswald at the restaurant.
 They go to a movie together, and Buzz pays for his ticket with Balkan money he got from Oswald.